|logic||category theory||type theory|

 However, this breaks down when we are interested in split comprehension categories, def.
 2, for modeling substitution with strict associativity, since then at least must be regarded as a strict category and considered up to isomorphism rather than equivalence.
 Thus, display map categories may be said to be equivalent to non-split full comprehension categories, but “split display map categories” are not equivalent to split full comprehension categories.
 (In fact, split display map categories are not very useful; usually in order to make pullbacks strictly associative we have to introduce extra “names” for the same objects.)

-That is, in a category with attributes we demand only that each context comes with a set of dependent types in that context, rather than a category of such.
+That is, in a category with attributes (def.
+4) we demand only that each context comes with a set of dependent types in that context, rather than a category of such.
 The intent is that the morphisms between two types in context should be determined by the morphisms in between the extended contexts over .

 Another way to convey this same intent with a comprehension category would be to ask that it be full, def.
 2, i.e. that the functor be fully faithful.

-In fact, any category with attributes gives rise to a full comprehension category by factoring the functor into a bijective on objects functor followed by a fully faithful one.
+In fact, any category with attributes gives rise to a full comprehension category by factoring the functor into a bijective on objects functor followed by a fully faithful functor.
 In this way, we obtain:

 in type theory.